Primary Source Evidence • All Four Tranches • Seven Agencies

 Parent-Child Object Deployment

-Multiple documents describe an object that appears, launches smaller objects, and then disappears.
-This behavior — a parent emitting sub-objects — is documented in two completely unrelated contexts: a federal law enforcement investigation at a classified Western US site (AARO briefing slides), and a senior intelligence officer's first-person ODNI report from late 2025.
-The two records do not reference each other.
-The behavior is identical.
+Multiple documents describe an object that appears, releases or splits off smaller objects, and then disappears.
+A parent emitting sub-objects is one of the most distinctive recurring behaviors in the corpus, and it surfaces in unrelated contexts across separate agencies and theaters: a federal law-enforcement investigation at a classified Western US site (AARO briefing slides plus five independent witness narratives), a senior intelligence officer's first-person ODNI report from late 2025, and, as a possible instance, a combat-theater ISR observation over the East China Sea in 2024.
+These records do not reference one another.
+The morphology is the same.

 HIGH